 Sleep is all about balance.
 We need healthy sleep and healthy amounts of time awake to build up sleep drive.
-One thing that is common with early risers is they may be great nappers.
+One common thing with early risers is they may be great nappers.
 Essentially, they “catch up” during nap time.
 We can control daytime sleep to help shift the morning wake-up later.

 What to do #1?

 Cap longer naps!
-I know you may have heard the statement “never wake a sleeping baby,” but trust me, wake ’em up if what you are doing now isn’t working.
-Capping naps helps to create the balance between sleep time and awake time during the day.
+I know you may have heard the statement, “never wake a sleeping baby,” but trust me, wake them up if what you are doing now isn’t working.
+Capping naps helps create a balance between sleep and awake time during the day.

-- 2 & 3 nap schedules: Cap individual naps at 2-hours most.
-This means if your baby is still sleeping at the 2-hour mark, wake them up to preserve more good naps and a good night’s sleep.
+- 2 & 3 nap schedules: Cap individual naps at 2 hours most.
+If your baby is still sleeping at the 2-hour mark, wake them up to preserve more good naps and a good night’s sleep.

-- 1 nap schedule: Cap the nap at 3-hours most.
+- 1 nap schedule: Cap the nap at 3 hours at most.

 What to do #2?

-The first tip is to make sure each nap does not go too long.
-Now we want to make sure all the naps added up together are not too much.
+The first tip is to ensure each nap does not go too long.
+Now we want to ensure that all the naps added together are not too much.
 There is only so much time in a day.
 We need to control daytime sleep to ensure we have enough sleep hours left for nighttime and during those early morning hours.
 Add up all the naps and try to follow these guidelines:

 - 4 months: No more than 5 hours total nap time.